binnes/TechZoneAutomation/docs/bom.md

 !!!Todo
     -   In the module.yaml what are the **refs** and **interface** properties used for?
         -   What does it mean when a dependency has multiple refs (e.g. [artifactory](https://github.com/cloud-native-toolkit/terraform-tools-artifactory/blob/main/module.yaml))?
-    -   How does the **platform** property work - any implications/restrictions or is this a testing statement or is there logic in the iascable tool which checks all modules support the deployed platform?
+    -   How does the **platform** property work - any implications/restrictions or is this a testing statement or is there logic in the toolkit tool which checks all modules support the deployed platform?

     How are dependencies resolved?

     -   if a single module satisfies a dependency is it automatically selected?
     -   can a default module be specified if there are multiple modules that satisfy a dependency and one is not included in a BOM?
-    -   is there a feature to allow an OR with dependencies (I need to have a MySQL or Postgres DB)?
+    -   is there a feature to allow an OR with dependencies (e.g. I need to have a MySQL or Postgres DB)?

 ### Verifying all dependencies are resolved